 As we so often say here at Cabot Wealth Network, we’re stock pickers.
-We prefer to recommend individual stocks—growth stocks, value stocks, small cap stocks, etc. However, there are occasions when we recommend exchange-traded funds (ETFs).
-One of those occasions is when there’s a red-hot sector and you want to take full advantage of its momentum.
+We prefer to recommend individual stocks—growth stocks, value stocks, small-cap stocks, etc. However, there are occasions when we recommend exchange-traded funds (ETFs).
+One of those occasions is when there’s a red-hot or rebounding sector and you want to take full advantage of its momentum.
 Rather than pick one or two stocks, it can make sense to buy an ETF that tracks a whole basket of stocks in that sector.

-Oil ETFs to Buy: iShares U.S. Oil & Gas Exploration & Production ETF (IEO)
+Oil ETFs: iShares U.S. Oil & Gas Exploration & Production ETF (IEO)

 Investment analyst and Chief Analyst of Cabot Wealth Daily, Chris Preston brings you all the latest from the investing world.
 Sign up to get updates and breaking news delivered FREE to your inbox.
 Get unlimited access to our library of complimentary investing reports.Sign up now!